 The researchers found that the left-hand side of the brain appeared to stay more active than the right-hand side on the first night.
 However, in the following nights there was little or no difference in activity between the two sides.

-The researchers also found that the reaction time between hearing a noise and actually waking was significantly faster on the 1st night than the second.
+The researchers also found that the reaction time between hearing a noise and actually waking was significantly faster on the first night.

-Finally, in line with previous research, they found that the average time it took people to fall asleep was much greater on the 1st night than following nights.
+Finally, in line with previous research, they found that the average time it took people to fall asleep was much greater on the first night than subsequent nights.

 Interestingly, it’s also believed that some birds and marine mammals have a similar inter-hemispheric asymmetry when resting so that they can react quickly to danger.